 After about another year of this blatant (and expensive) stupidity, I finally caved and decided to try the insane and very messy suggestion.
-One evening, scarcely able to walk, but about to go off and cycle hundreds of miles in Montréal, I was desperate enough to actually try her suggested cure for my cycling knee pain.
+One evening, scarcely able to walk, but about to go off and cycle hundreds of miles in Montreal, I was desperate enough to actually try my physiotherapist’s suggested cure for my cycling knee pain.

-This is what I did: I bought a bottle of castor oil for $3.95 (including tax).
-I pulled my moth-eaten $20 heating pad out of the dusty recesses of the bathroom cabinet (the thing that Maggie refers to as the “old-lady pad”).
-Mine is much like the one above, only tattier.
-Then I smeared castor oil on my knee, put a kitchen tea towel on top of that, covered that with a plastic shopping bag, and topped it all off with the heating bag.
+This is what I did: I bought a bottle of castor oil for $12.
+I lowered myself painfully to the floor to pull my moth-eaten $20 heating pad out of the dusty recesses of the bathroom cabinet (the thing that Maggie refers to as the “old-lady pad”).
+Then I smeared large quantities of castor oil on my knees, put a kitchen tea towel on top of that, covered that with a plastic shopping bag, and topped it all off with the heating bag.
 Very attractive.
 (Fortunately, I have a leather couch, so no great harm was done to innocent furniture.)

-I left it on my right knee for 15 minutes, and then switched to my left knee.
+I left the heating pad on my right knee for 15 minutes, and then switched to my left knee.
 It was oddly soothing, considering that I have always been taught that inflammation needs cold, not heat.
 Then I put the whole messy heap away, shaking my head at my own desperation.

 The next morning I woke up, and the cycling knee pain was gone!
 Yes, really.
 I got on my bike that day and cycled like I was 12 again.

-I went off and cycled hundreds of miles in Montréal, and applied my hot castor oil every night.
+I went off and cycled hundreds of miles in Montreal (that’s me below, on the Lachine Canal Bike Path), and applied my hot castor oil every night.
 And every day, I was free of cycling knee pain.
 Since then Maggie has also used this therapy for cycling knee pain, and my mother has used it for arthritic pain.
 We all say the same thing: it’s a miracle cure!

 The theory is that hot castor oil draws inflammation out.
 It’s classified as an “old wives’ tale,” but my very modern and well-educated naturopath swears by it.
 And so do I. I have also used it with stunning success for the pain in my Achilles tendon, which was also caused by vast amounts of cycling.
 As with my cycling knee pain, castor oil has succeeded where hundreds – if not thousands – of dollars of other treatments have failed.

-I urge you to try it – you have nothing to lose but your cycling knee pain (and $3.95 for some castor oil).
+I urge you to try it – you have nothing to lose but your cycling knee pain (and about $12 for some castor oil).

 You might also enjoy the following post – it’s about a simple yet amazingly effective five-minute stretching program.
 I do it every single night after my shower, and it is actually preventing me from having knee pain at all these days.